YadidyaM/Nebula-2.0---Decentralized-Earth-Observation-Platform/Architecture.md

 ---

 <div align="center">

 **Built with ❤️ for Proof of Future Global Youth Web3 IdeaLab Hackathon**

-*This architecture document is maintained by the Nebula Protocol development team and is updated regularly to reflect the current system design.*
+*This architecture document is maintained by Yadidya Medepalli and is updated regularly to reflect the current system design.*

 </div>